aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 that only the seven derived values are in scope, and whether applying the result would materially change the current values.
 The structured **Evidence used** section carries the counts.
-The downloadable text report appends the full database-selection audit, including the requested limit, retention cutoff, and missing-local-file count.
+The downloadable text report integrates the full saved-FITS selection audit into its **Evidence source** section, including search order, requested limit, retention cutoff, selected groups and references, missing files, unsupported names, and the fact that only temporary links were removed.

 The default session directory is Flask's non-public `instance` directory and may be overridden with `ASI676MC_CALIBRATION_FOLDER`.
 Do not move sessions into